sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

              designs*.
              In: Recent Developments in Algebra and Related Areas, ALM vol. 8, pp. 129--153.
 International Press, Somerville (2009).

 ..
-[Hig2002] Nicholas J. Higham.
-Accuracy and Stability of Numerical Algorithms,
-             Second Edition.
-Society for Industrial and Applied Mathematics, Philadelphia, 2002.

-..
 [Hig2008] \N. J. Higham, "Functions of matrices: theory and computation",
              Society for Industrial and Applied Mathematics (2008).